 The add-only permission is helpful when users contribute events to the calendars, but should not modify existing events.

-- A calendar access link with add-only permission could be shared with a large community, even open to the public, and all users can use the same link to add events to the calendar or to selected sub-calendars.
+- The add-only permission could be shared with a large group or used on a calendar link for an embedded calendar; all group members or people accessing the embedded calendar can then add events to the calendar or to selected sub-calendars.

 - The creator of an event can edit their event submission during the current browser session up to 30 minutes.
 Once the current session is expired, the newly added event becomes read-only to all.